lennart-k/rustical/docs/installation.md

 This is also the place to set up **groups**.
 Groups and rooms are also just principals and you can specify them as such using the `--principal-type` parameter.
 To assign a user to a group you can use the `rustical membership` command.
 Being a member to a principal means that you can completely act on their behalf and see their collections.

-**Note:** Apple Calendar doesn't play well with the current membership implementation so you might not want to set up groups at the moment.
+**Note:** Many clients don't support autodiscovery of principals a user is a member of.
+In that case you'd have to set up multiple CalDAV profiles in your client with the respective principal URLs.

 ## Password vs app tokens